| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 and an hourly free minibus service would be provided each Thursday for

 those unable to travel to the Epping Post Office by other means.
+It was confirmed that the Essex County Council was considering the

 future of adult education at Wansfell College in Piercing Hill and the